Nucor Corporation: NUE Stock Delivers a Solid Dividend

 Nucor is expanding into greater control of raw material inputs.
 It has invested in iron ore sources and plants that use natural gas to turn the ore into pellets for shipping to steel plants.
 In some cases, they develop new plants close to the mills.
 The vertical integration allows the company to be highly competitive.

 Nucor employs more than 23,000 people in more than 200 non-union facilities.
 The company has not engaged in any union busting; in fact, it has taken the approach of treating its workers so well that none of them have wanted to vote for a union.
-Nucor is a company that Warren Buffet could love: a strong, solid player in a competitive industry with good people.
+Nucor is a company that Warren Buffett could love: a strong, solid player in a competitive industry with good people.
 (Source: “2015 Annual Report,” Nucor Corporation, January 28, 2016.)

 Final Thoughts on Nucor Stock